brookhong/k.vim/README.md

     let g:kdbDir = $HOME.'/kdb'
     " when press `<leader>,`, will translate word under the cursor, works for all kinds of files. let g:globalDBkeys = {
-          \ 'oxford-gb' : '<leader>,',
+          \ 'oxford' : '<leader>,',
           \ }
-    " when press `K` in normal mode or `C-j` in insert mode, will get referrence of function under the cursor, works only for php file.
+    " when press `K` in normal mode or `C-j` in insert mode, will get referrence of function under the cursor, works for php file or C file.
-    " for file-type dictionaries, they must be named same as the file type. let g:localDBkeys = {
+    " for file-type dictionaries, the folder must be named same as the file type. let g:localDBkeys = {
           \ 'php' : ['K', '<C-j>'],
+          \ 'c' : ['K', '<C-j>'],
           \ }

+# Usage

+For global dictionaries, with cursor on a word, press the key you set in `g:globalDBkeys` to search.
+For file-type dictionaries, open a file, with cursor on a word, press the key you set in `g:localDBkeys` to search.
+The result is displayed in a split window, you can close it by `<Space>,` in normal mode.